Homebrew/legacy-homebrew/README.md

 - Asynchronous and synchronous job API.
 Synchronous API is great for low latency jobs!
 - Works with Standalone Spark as well as Mesos
 - Job and jar info is persisted via a pluggable DAO interface
-- Named RDDs to cache and retrieve RDDs by name, improving RRD sharing and reuse among jobs.
+- Named RDDs to cache and retrieve RDDs by name, improving RDD sharing and reuse among jobs.

 ## Quick start / development mode